yongtat-koh/DSI-Projects/P3/README.md

 # Conclusion for lr_tvec

-* The baseline score is around 0.91 and the test score is around 0.79.
+* The training score is around 0.89 and the test score is around 0.75.
 The model seems to be performing slightly under the benchmark as it is below benchmark score of 80%.
+The difference between the train and test score is around 14%.
 It is likely that the model is overfitted.

-* Compared to lr_cvec, lr_cvec is perfoming better (test score of lr_cvec: 87% vs nb_tvec: 79%).
+* Compared to lr_cvec, lr_cvec and lr_tvec have similar performance (test score of lr_cvec: 75% vs nb_tvec: 75%).

 * The model will not be evaluated further due to likely overfitting.